 Junior fellows will be placed in either a regional or functional office.
 Regional offices oversee Treasury’s engagement with counterpart finance ministries and treasuries across the world.
 Functional offices oversee Treasury’s engagement with international financial institutions and structure broader Treasury policy on issues ranging from climate change, to export credits, to foreign exchange.

 Junior Fellows are usually hired at the GS-9 level and receive standard Treasury benefits.

 Strong candidates will have recently received – or will soon receive – a bachelor’s degree with relevant coursework in economics, public policy, finance, international relations, or related fields.
 IA is committed to attracting and developing a diverse and inclusive workforce.
 We recognize that different perspectives and experiences among our employees are workforce strengths and contribute to better policymaking.

 How to Apply:

-Email a cover letter, resume, and transcript(s) attesting to academic qualifications and career potential to IAFellows@treasury.gov by October 29, 2021.
-You may optionally submit up to two recommendation letters in the same email to add additional insight on your application.
+Email a cover letter, resume, one recommendation letter, and transcript(s) attesting to academic qualifications and career potential to IAFellows@treasury.gov by October 31, 2023.
 In the email, candidates must also (A) indicate a desired start date; (B) confirm they hold U.S. citizenship (must be able to provide documentation); (C) note veterans’ preference, if applicable; and (D) include a resume that demonstrates 52 weeks (2,080 hours) of paid or unpaid work, volunteer, or extracurricular experience relevant to the duties described above.

-Please contact IAFellows@treasury.gov with questions or requests for assistance.
+Please contactIAFellows@treasury.gov with questions or requests for assistance.